sam1am/Ryzen-Master-Commander/README.md

 ## Acknowledgements 🙏

 Ryzen Master Commander was developed on Arch Linux for the GPD Win Mini, but it should work on other Ryzen-based devices as well.
-Special thanks to the developers of the `nbfc` and `ryzenadj` tools, which make this application possible. 👏
+Special thanks to the developers of the `nbfc-linux` and `ryzenadj` tools, which make this application possible. 👏